janschleicher/tidesurf/README.md

   --min_intron_overlap MIN_INTRON_OVERLAP
                         Minimum number of bases that a read must overlap with an intron to be considered intronic.
+  --multi_mapped_reads  Take reads mapping to multiple genes into account
+                        (default: reads mapping to more than one gene are discarded).
 ```

 ## Contributing